STOIE/recipes/recipes/singapore_noodles/README.md

 1. Lastly while waiting, add the 2 eggs to a mixing bowl and beat them, placing them to the side when done.
 1. Once the pot is boiling, add the noodles and allow to blanch for 1-to-2 minutes, before removing and adding to the bowl of cold water.
 1. Now take the salted shrimp and wash them in clean cold water to remove the excess salt from their surfaces, then placing them to the side again ready for use.
+1. Then drain the noodles as well as you can, so they have little water.
 1. Now prepare a wok with 2 tablespoons of vegetable oil at heat.
 1. Fry the onions briefly and then add the garlic and fry briefly together.
 1. Now add the chicken, lightly cook (not through).